isaac-sim/IsaacLab/docs/source/tutorials/03_envs/02_create_rl_env.rst

 The scene used in this tutorial is the same one used in the tutorial :ref:`creating-base-env`, so we won't go over it in detail again here.

-Also see :ref:`interactive-scene` for even more details on scene creation.
+Also see :ref:`tutorial-interactive-scene` for even more details on scene creation.

 Designing the Action and Observation Spaces
 -------------------------------------------